WVAviator/aviator-ui/contributing.md

 - Reporting any bugs or issues
 - Adding additionaly functionality (related to theming or otherwise)

+Please read and reference the instructions and guidelines below.

+## Instructions

 1. Please start by opening an Issue her on the repo with your suggestion.
 2. Fork the repo.
 Make sure to fork the _development_ branch, not the main branch.
 3. Create a new branch titled {your name}-{the component you're working on}